LoginRadius/docs/content/guide/big-commerce/index.md

 ![alt_text](images/bigcommerce-code.png "image_tooltip")

-This will display the pre-styled User authentication features which include handling of Login, Social Login, Registration, Forgot password, and Reset Password.
+This will display the pre-styled User authentication features which include handling of Login, Social Login, Registration, Forgot Password, and Reset Password.

 8. If you are using SSO you will need to handle the Logout functionality by opening the navigation.html file in your theme->templates->components->common and change the logout link to